waterbycounty

 What's happening with rivers in Oakland County right now?

-Oakland County's primary USGS streamgage on the CLINTON RIVER is currently reading 80.5 cubic feet per second — 73% of the long-term mean of 109.79 cfs.
+Oakland County's primary USGS streamgage on the CLINTON RIVER has a pipeline snapshot of 80.5 cubic feet per second — 73% of the long-term mean of 109.79 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Oakland County water compare to the Michigan average?